 - Master’s degree: Brings home $1,329 average weekly earnings, for $502 above average per week, or $26,104 per year above average.
 The average unemployment rate is given as 3.4 percent.

-Thinking about those earnings across 10 years of a career can make the differences even starker:
+Thinking about those earnings across 10 years of a career can make the choice seem obvious: